Class A baseball: Mick's pitching performance helps East eliminate Southeast; Creighton Prep fends off Elkhorn South's late rally

 And through it all, Mick never wavered.
 The sophomore struck out 11 batters and allowed just one run to pick up the complete-game win.

-Mick’s off-speed pitches were downright unhittable for a Lincoln Southeast offense that had conquered nearly every pitcher they’d seen this season.
+Mick’s off-speed pitches were downright unhittable for a Lincoln Southeast offense that had conquered nearly every pitcher it had seen this season.

 Southeast’s season ends at 23-8, and a senior-heavy Knight team can be proud of the school’s first trip to the state tournament since 2018.
 The Knights plated their only run of the game in the second inning and finished with a total of five hits against Mick.